eesyuen09/tp/docs/DeveloperGuide.md

 **Use case: Unmark attendance for a student**

 **MSS**
-1. User chooses unmark attendance of a student using the student ID and date.
+1. User unmarks attendance of a student.
 2. Tuto records the attendance as absent for the specified student and date.
 3. Tuto confirms that the attendance has been updated.